magauran/swift-extensions/README.md

 ## Feedback

-We would love to hear your thoughts or feedback on how we can improve Swift Sequences!
+We would love to hear your thoughts or feedback on how we can improve Swift Extensions!